rqlite/rqlite/README.md

 Another approach is to read the database file directly via `sqlite3`, the command-line tool that comes with SQLite.
 As long as you can be sure the file you access is under the leader, the records returned will be accurate and up-to-date.

 *If you use the query API to execute a command that modifies the database, those changes will not be replicated*.
 Always use the write API for inserts and updates.

+### Transactions
+Transactions are supported.
+To execute statements within a transaction, add `transaction` to the URL.
+An example of the above operation executed within a transaction is shown below.

+    curl -L -XPOST 'localhost:4001/db?pretty&transaction' -H "Content-Type: application/json" -d '[
+        "INSERT INTO foo(name) VALUES(\"fiona\")",
+        "INSERT INTO foo(name) VALUES(\"sinead\")""
+    ]'

+When a transaction takes place either both statements will succeed, or neither.
+Performance is *much, much* better if multiple SQL INSERTs or UPDATEs are executed via a transaction.
+Note the execution ceases the moment any single query results in an error.

 ### Performance
 rqlite replicates SQLite for fault-tolerance.
 It does not replicate it for performance.
 In fact performance is reduced somewhat due to the network round-trips.